stefanstavrianos/econometrics/README.md

 <h2>Contributing</h2>

-<p>We welcome contributions to the Econometrics package.
+<p>We welcome contributions to the EconKit package.
 Please read the contributing guidelines before submitting your pull requests.</p>

 <h2>License</h2>